Storing and manipulating your data.

 • Since CogStat relies on the measurement level of the variables to decide which analyses to run and this information is not available in those file formats, it is not recommended to use these file formats unless it is still a better option for you than the other file formats.

-Note that data of any other software can be imported into CogStat, when the data can be exported to any of these formats.
+Note that data from any other software can be imported into CogStat when the data can be exported to any of these formats.

-Note that various file formats have their limitations, such as how long the variable names can be, or whether measurement level is stored in the file.
+Note that various file formats have limitations, such as the length of the variable names or whether the measurement level is stored in the file.

 How should the data look like in your spreadsheet software?